Biological control in the home garden

 Using them correctly

 Predatory and parasitoid biological controls rarely give instant reductions in prey populations; they need time to multiply.
-It is therefore necessary to introduce them before plants become heavily infested.
+It is therefore necessary to introduce them before large populations of the target invertebrates have developed.
 Conversely, there is no point in introducing the biological control before the prey becomes active, since they can only breed when their prey is present.

 The effective season for biological control with predators and parasitoids in glasshouses is late March/April to September.
-Careful use of pesticides may be required at other times of year.
 Glasshouse predators and parasites, just like the animals they control, require warm conditions, if they are to thrive and breed rapidly.
 They generally require daytime temperatures of at least 21ºC (70ºF) and high light intensity to stimulate breeding, although they can usually survive at temperatures of 13ºC (55ºF).
 Glasshouse biological controls will often die out during the winter and reintroduction may be necessary each year.

 Biological controls and pesticides

-Predators and parasites are very susceptible to most pesticides and these should be avoided for at least six weeks before biological controls are introduced, (e.g. ten weeks for deltamethrin based products; but natural organic pyrethrum can be used up to seven days before predator release).
+Predators and parasites are very susceptible to most pesticides and these should be avoided.
+Pesticides will kill biological controls and can persist for at least six weeks for example ten weeks for deltamethrin based products; but natural organic pyrethrum can be used up to seven days before predator release.
 Pesticides based on fatty acids and plant oils/extracts, can be used with care up to the day before biological controls are introduced.
-Fungicides use should also be kept to a minimum.
+Fungicide use should also be kept to a minimum.

 Using biological controls: Nematodes